EDUC 514

 • Implement the rule of thirds.

-• Use at least six different shot types.
+• Use all nine different shot types.

 • Shoot to edit.